Our companies are backed by the Best Pick Guarantee. Call one today!

 Contact the companies you’ve decided on.
 If you send a message to them online, include the details of your project in your message.
 If you call them, be sure to have your project details in front of you, ready to go when they answer.

-A couple of the questions below are things you should ask during this initial phone call; the rest are questions you can ask later over the phone or during an in-person estimate appointment at your home.
+A couple of the questions below are things you should ask during this initial phone call.
+The rest are questions you can ask later over the phone or during an in-person estimate appointment.

 Questions to Ask Your Painter